HKUST-OCTAD-LAB/AirTrafficSim/docs/source/index.md

 # AirTrafficSim

 AirTrafficSim is a web-based air traffic simulation software written in Python and Javascript.
-It is designed to visualize historic and research data, perform microscopic studies of air traffic movement with the integration of a historic weather database, and evaluate the performance of ATM algorithms.
+It is designed to visualize historical and research data, perform microscopic studies of air traffic movement with the integration of a historical weather database, and evaluate the performance of ATM algorithms.

 AirTrafficSim is open-sourced at [https://github.com/HKUST-OCTAD-LAB/AirTrafficSim](https://github.com/HKUST-OCTAD-LAB/AirTrafficSim).

 ## Features

-- Replay historic flights given data (FlightRadar 24 and simulated flights)
+- Replay historical flights given data (FlightRadar 24 and simulated flights)
 - Air traffic simulation using [BADA performance data](https://www.eurocontrol.int/model/bada) and OpenAP (WIP)
 - Navigation data simulation and visualization from [x-plane 11](https://developer.x-plane.com/docs/data-development-documentation/)
 - Autopilot and Flight Management System simulation